newrelic/nr-reports/README.md

 #### Deploying the Lambda function

-The Storybook AWS Lambda function can be deployed and managed using the scripts defined in [the scripts directory](./nr-storybook-lambda/scripts).
+The Reports AWS Lambda function can be deployed and managed using the scripts defined in [the scripts directory](./nr-reports-lambda/scripts).
 These scripts require the AWS CLI to be installed.
-It is used to create and manage the AWS resources required by the Storybook Lambda function.
+It is used to create and manage the AWS resources required by the Reports Lambda function.

-The Lambda function is deployed using [a CloudFormation template](./nr-storybook-lambda/cf-template.yaml).
+The Lambda function is deployed using [a CloudFormation template](./nr-reports-lambda/cf-template.yaml).
 The CloudFormation template accepts a number of parameters which must be specified when deploying.
 Parameters are specified using a JSON file with the following format.